Sixth-Sense: Self-Supervised Learning of Spatial Awareness of Humans from a Planar Lidar: Experimental Setup

 \subsection{Hardware}

-We use a customized version of the PAL Robotics TIAGo robot composed of a differential drive base, a torso with a prismatic joint, a $7$ degrees-of-freedom manipulator, and a head that can pan in the range $\pm75^{\circ}$ and tilt from $-60^{\circ}$ to $45^{\circ}$ w.r.t. the horizontal plane.
-Our TIAGo is equipped with additional sensors to better suit \ac{hri} applications: a Microsoft Azure Kinect RGB-D camera located in the head reliably tracks humans up to \SI{6}{m}~\cite{tolgyessy2021skeleton}, has a narrow horizontal \ac{fov} of $65^{\circ}$, and frame rate of \SI{15}{Hz}; a secondary LiDAR sensor mounted on the back of the robot's base, in addition to the built-in one located on the front, as shown in Fig.~\ref{fig:task_and_sensor_setup}.
-The front-facing LiDAR is at an height of \SI{95}{mm}, has a \ac{fov} of $190^{\circ}$, and scan rate of \SI{15}{Hz}; the back-facing one is at an height of \SI{329}{mm}, \ac{fov} of $255^{\circ}$, and scan rate of \SI{10}{Hz}; both sensors' operating range goes from \SI{0.05}{m} to \SI{10}{m}.
+We use a customized PAL Robotics TIAGo robot composed of a differential drive base, a prismatic torso, a $7$-axis arm, and a head that pans in the range $\pm75^{\circ}$ and tilts from $-60^{\circ}$ to $45^{\circ}$.
+Our TIAGo is equipped with additional sensors to better suit \ac{hri} applications: a Microsoft Azure Kinect RGB-D sensor mounted on the head tracking humans up to \SI{6}{m}~\cite{tolgyessy2021skeleton}, with a $65^{\circ}$ horizontal \ac{fov}, and a \SI{15}{Hz} frame rate; a secondary LiDAR sensor mounted on the back of the robot's base, in addition to the built-in one located on the front, see Fig.~\ref{fig:task_and_sensor_setup}.
+The front-facing LiDAR is at an height of \SI{95}{mm}, has a \ac{fov} of $190^{\circ}$, and scan rate of \SI{15}{Hz}; the back-facing one is at an height of \SI{329}{mm}, \ac{fov} of $255^{\circ}$, and scan rate of \SI{10}{Hz}; both sensors' operating range is \SI{0.05}-\SI{10}{m}.
 To obtain a single, omnidirectional, and radially symmetric sensor, we fuse the two physical LiDARs into a \emph{virtual} one: the two sensors' readings are time-synchronized at a rate of \SI{10}{Hz}, projected onto the 2D plane, expressed in the frame of the robot base, and aggregated into $1^\circ$-wide bins; each bin is assigned the value of the closest point among its members; when there are no members, a default value of \SI{10}{m} is used.